cardosource/cardosource/README.md

 ---

-## 📚 Aprendendo & Explorando
-- 📊 ## 📚 Aprendendo & Explorando
+## 📚 Learning & Exploring
-- 📊 Matemática aplicada à computação (uma área que me interessa particularmente)
-- 🔧 Desenvolvimento Backend com foco em eficiência e escalabilidade
+- 🔧 Backend development with a focus on efficiency and scalability
-- 🎮 Desenvolvimento de jogos retrô e pixel art
+- 🎮 Retro and pixel art game development

 ---